Skip to content

 Rigel A

-Rigel A is a massive, luminous star of the spectral type B8 Ia, indicating a bright supergiant appearing blue or blue-white in colour.
-The star has a radius almost 79 times that of the Sun and an estimated mass of 21 solar masses.
-With a temperature of 12,100 K, it shines with about 120,000 solar luminosities.
-(Its exact luminosity is uncertain, but estimates have been in the range from 61,500 to 363,000 L☉.)
+The star has a radius 74.1 times that of the Sun and an estimated mass of 21 solar masses.
+With a surface temperature of 12,100 K, it shines with about 120,000 solar luminosities.
+The supergiant’s exact luminosity is uncertain, but most estimates have been in the range from 61,500 to 363,000 L.

-Rigel A is classified as an Alpha Cygni variable, which means that, like Deneb (Alpha Cygni), it exhibits small variations in brightness as a result of non-radial pulsations, with some parts of its surface contracting while others simultaneously expand.
-A number of well-known stars belong to this class, including Alnilam in Orion, Aludra and Omicron2 Canis Majoris in Canis Major, Rho Leonis in Leo, Sigma Cygni in Cygnus, and possibly Naos in Puppis, among others.
+Rigel is classified as an Alpha Cygni variable.
+Like the fellow supergiant Deneb (Alpha Cygni), it exhibits small variations in brightness as a result of non-radial pulsations, with some parts of its surface contracting while others simultaneously expand.

 Rigel has exhausted the supply of hydrogen in its core and, as it evolved from the main sequence, it started to cool and expand to its current size.
-Based on the star’s pulsations, it is possible that it has already been a blue supergiant once, before evolving into a red supergiant and then increasing its temperature and becoming a blue supergiant again.
-Even though Rigel’s physical properties are uncertain, the star will face the same fate as other exceptionally massive stars.
-It will keep fusing increasingly heavier elements in its core until the core can no longer counter gravitational compression and implodes, triggering a Type II supernova.
+Based on the star’s pulsations, it is possible that it already was a blue supergiant once, before evolving into a red supergiant and then increasing its temperature and becoming a blue supergiant again.

-Rigel is one of the nearest known supernova candidates.
-When it occurs, the supernova will likely reach a visual magnitude of about -11, which is about as bright as a quarter Moon, but it will not affect Earth because the star is too distant.
+When Rigel goes out, the supernova will likely reach a visual magnitude of about -11, which is about as bright as a quarter Moon.
+However, it will not affect Earth because the star is too distant.

 Rigel B